pachadotdev/cpp11armadillo/README.md

 cpp11armadillo:

   - Has a smaller memory footprint.
-  - Uses a permisive license (Apache).
+  - Uses the Apache license (i.e., The Apache license is permissive and allows commercial use with attribution, unlike the GPL-3, which requires open-source redistribution.)
   - Can be vendored to be used in restricted environments (i.e., servers with no internet access or where IT restricts the installation of packages).